microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 - Supports settings for _assistant_, _thread_, and _run_
 - Agent definition shifts to `Definition` property
+- Convenience methods for producing an OpenAI client

 Previously, the agent definition as exposed via direct properties such as: